chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, under no circumstances should one despise or slander the guru.

-Not only can you not despise and slander your guru yourself, but it is also not good to contact and talk with those who slander your guru.
+Not only can you not despise and slander your guru yourself, but it is also not good to keep contact and talk with those who slander your guru.

-Even those who slander the guru in the dream will be regarded as unlucky.
+Even those who disparage the guru in dreams will be regarded as unlucky.

 As the tantra says:

 Don't say anything to destroy the teacher, you don't want to see it in your dreams.

+It was also said:

-He also said: "Those who slander the guru will not only fail to practice tantra, but also their best friends will fail to achieve success."
+"Those who slander the guru will not only fail to practice tantra, but also their best friends will fail to achieve success."

 Therefore, not only can you not make friends with people who detract from your guru, but you will also be affected by their evil spirits even if you approach them.

 One must be careful when contacting fellow Vajra brothers.
-Even if it is a good friend, if he finds out that he has slandered or slandered the guru, he should persuade him with kind words and ask him to go to the guru to repent immediately, or stay away from him if he cannot persuade him.
+Even if he is a good friend, if you find out that he has slandered or disrespected the guru, you should persuade him with kind words and ask him to go to the guru to repent immediately, or stay away from him if you cannot persuade him.

-Don't make up your mind because everyone has a good relationship, and finally break your own life.
+Above all, don't destroy your own life by failing to make up your mind just because everyone has a good relationship.

 (1) The sin of slandering the guru

-Slandering the guru is the crime of slandering all the Buddhist scriptures that say:
+Slandering the guru is the crime of disparaging all the Buddhist scriptures that say:

 For his savior, if his disciples slander him,

-Because of slandering the Buddhas, their people suffer a lot.
+Because of slandering the Buddhas, other people suffer a lot.

 95

 The guru is the savior who frees sentient beings from the suffering of samsara.
 To slander the guru is to slander the Buddhas and Tathagatas.

-Buddhas and Tathagatas transform into ready-made masters, or integrate into masters to save sentient beings.
+Buddhas and Tathagatas transform into ready-made masters, or merge with masters to save sentient beings.
 They are the greatest and most profound fields of blessing for sentient beings.

 To make offerings to one master is to make offerings to all Buddhas, and to slander one master is to slander all Buddhas.
 This kind of bad karma will lead to all kinds of misfortunes, diseases, and disasters.

-Slandering the guru, cultivating secret methods cannot be accomplished.
-Some people worship the guru and participate in the empowerment, and scolding the guru on the way back.
+Slandering the guru, training in tantric methods cannot be done.
+Some people worship the guru and participate in the empowerment, and then find fault with the guru on the way back home.
 This is a very, very sinful act!

-Once you are a teacher, you cannot scold or slander.
+Once you have a teacher, you cannot scold or slander him.

 If you want to scold or slander your guru, don't take refuge in that guru in the first place.

-Slandering the guru, for example, the guru has a big temper, gets angry every day, and says that the guru is greedy, looks dignified, does things unfairly, etc. This is a great sin!
+Slandering the guru, for example, if the guru has a hot temper, gets angry every day, and you say that the guru is greedy, looks undignified, does things unfairly, etc. This is a great sin!

-Those who have committed the five unrelenting sins have very heavy karma, and they will not be able to achieve the practice the Hinayana method, and it will be difficult to practice the method of the Mahayana sect.
+Those who have committed the five unrelenting sins have very heavy karma, and they will not be able to achieve the practice the Hinayana method, and it will be even more difficult to practice the method of the Mahayana.

 If you practice tantra and have enough devotion to your guru, you can eliminate these sins and even achieve enlightenment in a lifetime.

 96

-However, those who slander, beat and scold the guru will not be able to achieve anything by cultivating!
-The Dense Vajra Root Tantra says:
+However, those who slander, criticise and scold the guru will not be able to achieve anything by cultivating!
+The "Dense Vajra Root Tantra" says:

 Although the world has committed all kinds of sins that are inexhaustible and degenerate,